 A zone can play host to any number of these sets of consensus rules, each forming a distinct sub zone within the main zone as a whole.

-The Identity Manager’s issuance and revocation services both allow for a workflow component that allows the steps the zone operator deems suitable for reaching certainty an entity requesting it’s Legal Identity be recognised truly is that identity be codified into a repeatable process.
+The Identity Manager’s issuance and revocation services both support plugins to model the workflow of approving certificate issuance/revocation.
+This enables zone operators to use a provided workflow, such as JIRA, or develop their own workflow.
 Ultimately a request is either accepted or rejected.
 Certain elements can only be signed once a request has been approved and put into an accepted state, such as a CSR request.

 “Out of the box” the CENM suite supports either a Jira based workflow or one that “ApprovesAll”.
 However, the latter should only be used under very strict testing scenarios as it blindly approves all requests made to the services.

 Accepting a CSR is a statement by the operator of a network that they agree the request is from the Legal Identity it claims to be and that they are welcome to join the network.
-Once accepted, they will be issued a certificate signed by the trust root of the network.
+Once accepted, they will be issued a signed certificate that has a signing chain back to the trust root.

 The Identity Manager and Network Map(s) require their own persistence layer.
 The CENM suite supports in production environments: